Danktronics/Influo/README.md

 ## Features

 * Install with only **one binary**
-* Deploy in environments like Docker with ease
+* Deploy in many environments with ease
-* **Supports Linux and Windows.** Other platforms are untested but may work as long as they support Rust.
+* **Supports Linux and Windows.** Other platforms are untested but may work.
 * Supports any language/framework that can be built and executed using the command line
-* Pull from **any git repository** (some popular providers are github and gitlab)
+* Pull from **any git repository** as long as Git is installed and setup
 * Build and deploy with logs all in one place
 * Easy configuration using the ubiquitous JSON format
 * **Very low footprint** and quick deployments thanks to Rust